Herschenglime/catch-with-cmake-cop3530/readme.md

 This is a guide to use catch with cmake instead of the header file approach provided by Edugator.
-It was originally written for use with the University of Florida's COP3530 class but should work regargdless.
+It was originally written for use with the University of Florida's COP3530 class but should work under any circumstances.

 **Note**:I use clion, so this guide will only talk about integrating catch with cmake there - the cmake steps should be the same, but I&rsquo;m not sure how cmake integrates with VSCode - if anyone could share those details through a pull request, that would be helpful!